caiodlopes/SlotMachine/README.md

 # SlotMachine
-Two implementations of diferent parts os a slotMachine
+Two implementations of diferent parts of a slotMachine